 We decided to begin with Octave Mandolins.
 Our partner in design, Kilin Reece, who worked for us for many years now has his own shop.
 For several years he has been saying we should modify our large ukuleles and small guitars to accomodate eight steel strings.
-And so finally we have an Octave Mandolin.
+And so finally we have a mandola and Octave Mandolin.

 And the decision was to make two different Octave Mandolin sizes.
 One is large (13 5/8"), and similar to a traditional Octave Mandolin, or Irish and Greek Bouzouki.
 The other has a small body (11 1/4').
 When asked why the small one, we say "because we like it" (which is true of most of what we do).

-Soon we will be adding a Mandolin to our lineup.
-And possibly a mandola in the future.
 Our mandolin bodies are "guitar" shaped.
 This is not simply because we are guitarmakers, but the tone is different, and thus far many satisfied customers agree.
 Several years went into our designs, not simply taking an ukulele or guitar body and putting 8 strings on it.
 Except for the shape, everything else is modified.
 They are flat top mandolins, guitar shaped bodies, with pin bridges and internal X bracing.
-And with some minor string gauge changes, they become Tenor 8-String Guitars.
+And with some minor string gauge changes, they can become a Tenor 8-String Guitar.

 Small Body: 11 1/4" wide, 21.5" scale